thegrumpys/odop/client/docs/Help/terminology.md

 The term "Search" is used in the sense of "Search for a solution".
 The ODOP Search feature (<b>Action : Search</b> menu item or Search button) is used to find a feasible design.
-The action of Search is conceptually similar to a manual recalculation operation in a spreadsheet program.
+In the sense that it is a manual operation used to find a solution, Search is conceptually similar to a manual recalculation operation in a spreadsheet program.

 The [Search](search.html) algorithm manipulates the values of independent variables so as to minimize the Objective Value.